alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ## Spatial Memory

 It is a well known fact that memory works very well when it refers to places.
-Working always from home messes with it.
+Working always from home messes with that.
-In an office you are moving constantly, meeting with people in different places, and this helps remember what people said and when.
+In an office you are moving constantly, meeting people in different places, and this helps remember what everyone said and when.

 ### Memorable Events